Social welfare

 Cash assistance programmes implemented mainly by Türk Kızılay through a dedicated bank card (Kızılaykart), have focused mainly, though not exclusively, on temporary protection beneficiaries.
 These include the following:

 • Emergency Social Safety Net (ESSN): The EU-funded ESSN programme was launched on 28 November 2016 by the World Food Programme, Türk Kızılay and the Ministry of Family and Social Services, under the coordination of AFAD.[1]
-Families under international or temporary protection and excluded from registered employment are eligible for assistance under ESSN, which extends a monthly allowance of 300 TL (14 €) per family member through the Kızılaykart.[2]
-Applicants for international protection fall within the scope of this programme.
-As reported from a stakeholder, Ukrainians under international protection have benefitted from ESSN programme.[3]
+The programme has now been handed over to the DG NEAR from DG ECHO, in line with the EU humanitarian-development-peace nexus approach.
+Applicants for international protection and temporary protection beneficieries fall within the scope of this programme.

 [4] Ibid.